Trips & Multi-Leg Flying

 Each leg flies exactly like a single charter — open Dispatch, generate the OFP, request ground services, fly.
 The only difference is the leg progression:

-• Leg 1 is available immediately on confirmation.
+- Leg 1 is

-• After completing leg N, leg N+1 automatically flips to available and shows up on your charter board.
+pendinguntil the prior leg is completed. - After completing leg N, leg N+1 automatically flips to

 You don’t have to fly legs back-to-back.
 Take a break, fly something else, come back to the trip the next day — the trip stays in your active record until every leg is flown.